Currency:

 If someone visits your site, they will most likely want to contact you.
 Or at least that's the goal you set for your users.

-So you shouldn't "hinder" your visitors from contacting you.
-The reversed commas here are not accidental, as many people don't realize that the inappropriate use of certain elements on websites discourages users from making contact:
+Therefore, you should not "prevent" visitors from contacting you.
+The inverted commas here are not accidental, as many people don't realize that the inappropriate use of certain elements on websites discourages users from making contact:

-Caring for the above issues, among other things, helps to increase the level of trust to your site, and therefore to your company.
+Taking care of the above issues, among other things, helps to increase the level of trust in your site, and therefore in your company.

-2. Integrate an SSL certificate into your site
+2. Integrate an SSL certificate into your website

 SSL certificates have been used on websites for several years, but still few people know not only about their existence, but also about the benefits of using them.